AprilBrother/AprilBeacon-Android-SDK/README.md

 ## Precautions
 * If you want to use change the characteristic you should make sure that our beacon's hardware is above 2.0
 * the default password is AprilBrother
+* Android M to access the hardware identifiers of nearby external devices via Bluetooth and Wi-Fi scans, your app must now have the ACCESS_FINE_LOCATION or ACCESS_COARSE_LOCATION permissions
 ## Proguard
 * -libraryjars libs/ab-sdk-beta1.6.1.jar
 * -keep class com.aprilbrother.aprilbrothersdk.**